 Launch Vehicle Digital Computer, Saturn V

-This is an unflown example of the computer that was used to guide the Saturn V launch vehicle into Earth Orbit, and then on a trajectory to the Moon.
-It was built by the IBM Corporation, for NASA's Marshall Space Flight Center.
+This is an unflown example of the computers that were used to guide the Saturn 1B and V launch vehicles into Earth orbit or to the Moon.
+This computer was originally installed on the Instrument Unit 205, for the Earth-orbit Apolllo 7 mission, flown in October 1968.
+But it was removed and another computer was substituted.
+The LVDCs were built by the IBM Corporation, for NASA's Marshall Space Flight Center.

 The U.S. Space and Rocket Center donated this artifact to the Smithsonian in 2008.

 - IBM Corporation

 - Case: Magnesium-Lithium alloy.
 Internal circuits: Plastic, Paint, Epoxy, Steel, Glass, Paper, Leather, Gold Plating, Brass, Adhesive, Phenolic Resin, Copper, Rubber (Silicone), Nylon